-In the movie, a young and vibrant cellist and his wife moved from Tokyo back to his hometown in a rural setting, following the shutting down of his symphony.
+In the movie, a young and vibrant cellist and his wife moved from Tokyo to his hometown in a rural setting, following his symphony’s shutting down.

 It is the perfect mixture of beauty and joy — You can discover once you see it and feel the life that is coursing through and all around us.

 8. Nobody Knows (誰も知らない) — 2004

 Child neglect and abuse are major issues in Japan, and this movie full of entrainment that seeks to draw attention to that problem.

-Set in the ends of the 1980s, Nobody Knows tells the story of a mother that abandons and left five of her children (all of them underage).
+Set at the end of the 1980s, Nobody Knows tells the story of a mother that abandons and left five of her children (all of them underage).